yvettecook/TicTacToe/README.md

 ---

-Single class of game, rather than seperating out board, player, computer.
+Single class of game, rather than separating out board, player, computer.

 *This was a conscious choice to focus on learning Python methods and syntax with a single class, rather than getting tangled in inter-class dependencies.
 Will use separate classes next time.
 Promise*